The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 Goals for the basic rotation are to:

-* Maximize potency in personal buff windows (Fight or Flight and Requiescat)
+* Maximize potency in personal buff windows (Fight or Flight and Requiescat).
-* Keep uptime on Goring Blade (apply Goring Blade every 8 or 9 GCDs)
+* Keep uptime on Goring Blade (apply Goring Blade every 8 or 9 GCDs).
-* Keep FoF and Req on cooldown as much as possible
+* Keep FoF and Req on cooldown as much as possible.
-* Use all stacks of Sword Oath generated by using three Atonements per Royal combo
+* Use all stacks of Sword Oath generated by using three Atonements per Royal combo.

 ## The Loop